 “That’s the healthiest possible thing because they’re stretching me in all directions,” he said.
 “They’re all younger than me, so I have to paddle faster to keep up.”
-Young at heart

 In his salad days, Crosby did everything in his power (or everything in his lack of willpower) to become part of a dubious club: famous musicians who leave us too soon via recreational misadventure and self-annihilative shenanigans.